 Payment Card Industry Compliance

-The Payment Card Industry (PCI) Data Security Standards (DSS) is a global information security standard designed to prevent fraud through increased control of credit card data.
-Tyler Technologies completes an annual PCI DSS assessment using an approved Quality Security Assessor (QSA).
+The Payment Card Industry (PCI) Data Security Standards (DSS) is a global information security standard designed to prevent fraud through increased control and security of cardholder data.
+The standards are managed by the PCI Security Standards Council (SSC).
+Tyler Technologies completes an annual PCI DSS assessment using a PCI SSC Qualified Security Assessor (QSA).

 Payment Card Industry Data Security Standard (PCI DSS) FAQs